Chapter 17.38

 2. That the view or sunlight access existed at any time since the complainant purchased or occupied the property;

 3. That the view from or the sunlight reaching living and entertainment areas of the home is now unreasonably obstructed by a tree in comparison to the view or sunlight that reached such living and entertainment areas of the home at one time since the complainant purchased or occupied the property and the manner in which the view or sunlight is obstructed.
-In determining whether the view from or sunlight reaching the living and entertainment areas of the home of the complainant is unreasonably obstructed, the commission may consider several factors, which include, but are not limited to, the following:
+In determining whether the view from or sunlight reaching the living and entertainment areas of the home of the complainant is unreasonably obstructed, the hearing examiner may consider several factors, which include, but are not limited to, the following:

 a.
 Extent of the View Obstruction.
 The extent of the alleged view obstruction complained of from the living and entertainment areas of the complainant’s home, expressed as a percentage of the total view, and surveyed or otherwise determined by a licensed land surveyor, in comparison with the view enjoyed at one time since the complainant owned or occupied the property;

 b.
 Quality of the View.
 The extent to which landmarks or other unique view features, as defined in CHMC 17.38.020, are obstructed by the tree complained of.
-The commission should consider whether other tree(s) or structures also obstruct the desired view and the extent to which the complainant already enjoys a view of such landmarks and view features from the living and entertainment areas of the home.
+The hearing examiner should consider whether other tree(s) or structures also obstruct the desired view and the extent to which the complainant already enjoys a view of such landmarks and view features from the living and entertainment areas of the home.
 Complainants are not entitled to a totally unobstructed view;

 c.
 Future View.
 The extent to which other tree(s) in the foreground or background will grow and obstruct the view in the future;

 d.
 Extent of the Sunlight Obstruction.
 The extent to which the tree(s) cause shadows or reduce access to sunlight in comparison to the sunlight access that was enjoyed at one time since the complainant owned or occupied the property.
-In determining the extent to which the tree complained of shadows or shades the property of the complainant, the commission should consider whether living and entertainment areas of the complainant’s property have become shaded and the amount of time and hours during the day in which the shade occurs, given the location of the tree in relation to the complainant’s home and the sun in both winter and summer months;
+In determining the extent to which the tree complained of shadows or shades the property of the complainant, the hearing examiner should consider whether living and entertainment areas of the complainant’s property have become shaded and the amount of time and hours during the day in which the shade occurs, given the location of the tree in relation to the complainant’s home and the sun in both winter and summer months;

 e.
 Permanence of View or Sunlight Obstruction.
 The extent to which the alleged obstruction of view or access to sunlight exists perennially or merely seasonally;